glarue/intronIC/README.md

 * `../intronIC -g Homo_sapiens.Chr19.Ensembl_91.fa.gz -a Homo_sapiens.Chr19.Ensembl_91.gff3.gz -n homo_sapiens -s`

-See the rest of the [wiki](https://github.com/glarue/intronIC/wiki) for more details about [output files](https://github.com/glarue/intronIC/wiki/Output-files.md).
+See the rest of the [wiki](https://github.com/glarue/intronIC/wiki) for more details about [output files](https://github.com/glarue/intronIC/wiki/Output-files), etc.

 ## A note on the `-n` (name) argument